 ⇒ If you’re travelling around England check out my posts on Where to Stay in the Cotswolds, the best Cotswolds Tour from London options, the best London Food Tours, 2 Fantastic Luxury Hotels Yorkshire, the New Forest, Exeter and lovely Brighton.

 Places to Eat in Exmouth

+When it comes to things to do in Exmouth, food should be on the top of your list!
 The decadent place to eat in Exmouth is just outside the town – lovely Lympstone Manor of course!
-The Manor serves 3 different dinner menu options.
+Lympstone Manor serves 3 different dinner menu options.
 There is a 3 course A La Carte option, the Signature Tasting Menu or the Estuary Tasting Menu.
 The Signature and Estuary Menus also come with a wine pairing option.

-Unsurprisingly the menu features the fantastic ingredients of the south-west region.
+Unsurprisingly the menu at Lympstone Manor features the fantastic ingredients of the south-west region.
 When I visited the menu included Exmouth Crab, Cornish duckling and Darts Farm Lamb.
 The menu, of course, changes frequently.

-The cafe is on a custom-built barge that floats in the Exe Estuary.
+The River Exe Cafe is on a custom-built barge that floats in the Exe Estuary.
 They call themselves Devon’s only floating Gastro Shed!
-They, of course, source locally and the menu is a seafood extravaganza.
+The River Exe Cafe, of course, sourced locally and the menu is a seafood extravaganza.
 There is a wonderful list of all the local suppliers with whom they work on their website – all the way to the ice cream!

 The River Exe Cafe is open from April 1 to September 30 each year.